csmeyns/newdirections/events/_posts/2017-03-21-intentionality.markdown

 If you have questions relating to access or other special considerations, contact POSITION?, NAME?, email? or phone?.

 The New Directions community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
-We do not tolerate harassment of participants in any form./]
+We do not tolerate harassment of participants in any form. -->

 Any questions?
 Get in touch by <a href="mailto:newdirectionsmindproject@gmail.com">email</a>.